 The warnings shall be preceded by the words "Warning" or "Warnings", as appropriate (i.e. instead of repeating the word "Warning" before each warning when several of the warnings in Clause 7 are present, the word "Warnings" may be used once).
-The word "Warning" or "Warnings" may be followed by punctuation, e.g. an exclamation mark.
+The word "Warnings" may be followed by punctuation, e.g. an exclamation mark.

-The manufacturer shall mark the warnings in a clearly visible, easily legible and understandable and accurate manner on the toy, on an affixed label or on the packaging.
-In addition, if appropriate, the warnings shall be included in the instructions for use which accompany the toy.
+The manufacturer shall mark the warnings in a clearly visible, easily legible and understandable and accurate manner on the toy, on an affixed label or on the packaging and, if appropriate, include the warnings in the instructions for use.